Caphace-Ethan/Ad-campaign-performance/README.md

 - The main objective of this project is to test if the ads that the advertising company runs resulted in a significant lift in brand "Lux" awareness.

 ### Hypothesis of this Analysis:
-#### 1. Null Hypothesis(Ho) -> "There is no difference in brand awareness between the exposed and control groups in the current case"
+#### 1. Null Hypothesis(Ho):
+- There is no difference in brand awareness between the exposed and control groups in the current case

-#### 2. Alternate Hypothesis(Ha) -> "There is difference in brand awareness between the exposed and control groups in the current case"
+#### 2. Alternate Hypothesis(Ha):
+- There is difference in brand awareness between the exposed and control groups in the current case

 ### Variables for our A/B Testing Analysis: